-Movement of the early continents (Ur, Nena and Atlantica) moved towards each other
+The early continents (Ur, Nena, and Atlantica) moved towards each other

-A supercontinent, called Columbia or Nuna, starts to form (between 2.1 Ga - 1.8 Ga)
+A supercontinent, called Columbia or Nuna, starts to form (between 2.1 Ga and 1.8 Ga)

 The activity of sulfur bacteria controlled or influenced the formation of the Earth’s earliest phosphorites.

-Two of the largest impact events occurred during this time
+Two of the largest bolide impact events in Earth's history occurred during this time

 Crater near Vredefort (Free Province of South Africa) around 160 miles in diameter at impact (Allen et al., 2022)